dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 ## Next steps

-An end user sees a notification flag on the Company Portal app icon on their device, and also see a notification when they open the app.
+An end user sees a notification flag on the Company Portal app icon on their device, and also sees a notification when they open the app.
 They can then accept the remote assistance request.